 Picture 1: Tool path motion simulated and tested in software prior to receiving the die thereby reducing the lead time.

 When laser heat treating circular profiles and circumferential profiles such as draw beads, the laser often returns to its starting point, resulting in overlap.
 This overlap can cause a loss of hardness due to annealing at start/stop area.
-Synergy has conducted extensive process development to optimize these overlap regions, minimizing hardness loss to just a few points.
 Precise tool path motion is crucial for this optimization, which is difficult to achieve with manual programming.
-Manual methods can lead to excessive hardness loss, larger soft spots on the die, and inconsistent results which could show up later in the service life of the die.
+When programmed using manual methods, our OEM customers have seen excessive hardness loss, larger soft spots on the die which reflected on Class A panels after certain duration of time.
+Synergy has conducted extensive process development and optimized the tool path programming strategies at the overlap regions resulting in minimal loss of hardness.
+Tool path programming results in retaining extraordinary consistency and repeatability.
+Synergy’s recipes have been proven over last 6 years of operation with OEMs and eliminated quality issues resulting from manual programming.

 Picture 2: Simulation of circumferential paths with minimal overlap regions

 Stamping dies often require hardening on male radii, which can range from 3 mm to 25 mm or more.
 To properly harden these critical areas where metal rubs against the die with the most force, it’s essential to orient the laser beam accurately.
-Tool path programming ensures a consistent and precise angle of incidence, whereas manual touch-ups rely on the operator’s judgment, potentially leading to poor locational accuracy.
-Tool path programming also guarantees consistent laser beam travel speeds around complex tool motions, resulting in superior consistency in hardness values (+/- 1 HRC).
+Tool path programming ensures a consistent and precise angle of incidence and uniform travel speed of robot motion whereas manual touch-ups rely on the operator’s judgment, potentially leading to poor locational accuracy and non-uniform hardness depth.
+Tool path programming guarantees consistent laser beam travel speeds around complex tool motions, resulting in superior consistency in hardness values (+/- 1 HRC).
 Manually achieving this consistency, especially in complex profiles, is both challenging and time-consuming.

 Manual touchup programming is cost-effective for smaller, simpler tools.
-However, as die complexity increases, tool path programming and lights-out operations offer substantial value to customers.
+However, as die complexity increases, tool path programming and lights-out operations offer substantial value to customers both in terms of cost, quality of workmanship and turnaround times.

 Summary

-While some benefits discussed in this article may not be immediately visible to the naked eye, OEM customers have observed that robotic laser hardening operations programmed with tool path software can prevent long-term die performance issues.
-The durability and performance advantages of dies programmed with tool path software far outweigh the slight cost savings that may be associated with manual programming.
+While tool path programming the robots add additional burden to customers to provide CAD data to Synergy, our OEM customers have observed that robotic laser hardening programmed with tool path software can prevent long-term die performance issues such non-uniform wear, wave like patterns showing up on Class A parts, excessive stoning requirements etc. The durability and performance advantages of dies programmed with tool path software far outweigh manual programming the dies.